 Philadelphia University has an excellent student completion rate.
 For the 3 most recent graduating cohorts (Class 09-10, Class 10-11, Class 11-12) the average attrition rate for the program was 9%.
 During this time period 91% of students progressed to graduation (81 of 89).

 The maximum time for completion of the degree program is 4.5 years from the date of first enrollment.
 Students who have not earned the graduate degree during this period will have their academic records reviewed and may be asked to meet additional requirements in order to graduate.

-The majority of the 2011-12 graduates who sought employment as occupational therapists began working within three-months of graduation.
+Since the program's inception the majority of graduates who sought employment as occupational therapists began working within three-months of graduation.
 Many had employment offers prior to graduation.